Heros Subpage Trooper Patch

 FAX: (602)223-2923

-In 1960 one employee was assigned as a statewide trainer.
-A year later a second trainer was added to the Pupil Transportation Unit.
-By 1964, five-day new driver training and two-day refresher training clinics were held each summer conducted by personnel from the Traffic Safety Division and the Arizona Highway Patrol.
-In 1971 a mobile unit traveled throughout the state training drivers at their place of employment replacing the summer clinics saving the school districts approximately $100,000 during that year.
-Between 1978 and 1982 school bus driver training was completely transformed.
+In 1960, one employee was assigned as a statewide trainer.
+A year later, a second trainer was added to the Pupil Transportation Unit.
+By 1964, personnel from the Traffic Safety Division and the Arizona Highway Patrol held five-day new driver training and two-day refresher training clinics each summer.
+In 1971, a mobile unit traveled throughout the state, training drivers at their place of employment, replacing the summer clinics, and saving the school districts approximately $100,000 during that year.
+Between 1978 and 1982, school bus driver training was completely transformed.

-In 1982, the Governor’s Office of Highway Safety, using federal funds, began training school district personnel to conduct their own training.
+In 1982, using federal funds, the Governor’s Office of Highway Safety began training school district personnel to conduct their own training.
 Funding ended one year later.
 However, school districts continued to be responsible for school bus driver training.
 The school district instructors were trained and certified by Motor Vehicle Division personnel.
-In 1996 Arizona Administrative Code (Minimum Standards for School Bus Drivers) incurred several major changes.
+The 1996 Arizona Administrative Code (Minimum Standards for School Bus Drivers) made several significant changes.
 One of them was the added requirement of testing and certifying behind-the-wheel instructors.
-It was estimated that this requirement could result in a minimum of 1,200 additional certified instructors by 2001.
+This requirement was estimated to result in a minimum of 1,200 additional certified instructors by 2001.

 - School bus driver certifications (approximately 2,300 per year)